 KH: I’m deeply pleased that you think so.
 But Proust is very demanding!
 I’m guessing that what he meant by the spiritual life is the unmediated inner life where as solitary creatures we strive to rescue our lost selves—or “souls”—from oblivion, to reclaim the past by paying closest attention to hints and intimations.
 He believed no book could do that for us.
 We must do it for ourselves.
 A particular book breaks in and—to use Kafka’s phrase—“serves as an axe to break the frozen sea within.”
 It disrupts our life, goes against it in some profound way.
 We’re left thinking: then who am I? how do I connect with other people and their suffering?
 With my own?
 How do I live?
 How do I love?
 All these questions rise up and our life is changed.
 It’s different from what it was before.

-A Life in Novels with Kathleen Hill: Listen Now
+A Life in Novels with Kathleen Hill: Listen to the interview.

 Writer’s Bone, ‘Friday Morning Coffee,’ Nov.
 2017